SSE (Server-Sent Events)¶

 How detection works¶

 SSE detection happens at the HTTP response level.
-When the upstream server returns a response with Content-Type: text/event-stream, the proxy switches from normal HTTP response handling to SSE streaming mode.
+When the upstream server returns a response with Content-Type: text/event-stream, the connector swaps the response Channel into the SSE Layer.
 The MIME type check ignores parameters like charset, so text/event-stream; charset=utf-8 is also detected.
+The SSE Layer itself contains no detection logic — it is a Channel adapter.

-SSE is not a separate protocol -- it rides on top of HTTP/1.x (or HTTPS via MITM).
-The request phase is recorded normally as an HTTP flow, and the response phase switches to event-level streaming.
+SSE is not a separate transport — it rides on top of HTTP/1.x (or HTTPS via MITM).
+The request phase flows through the HTTP/1.x Layer normally, and the response side switches to event-level streaming.

 Client ──HTTP Request──> yorishiro-proxy ──HTTP Request──> Upstream Server